Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 \subsection{Fitting and prediction results}

 For each site, the parameters of the models were estimated using data from the horizontal mirrors.
 For the QUT experiments, the first 2 (out of 4) campaigns were used for fitting, while the first campaign (out of three) was used for Mount Isa and Wodonga.
 For Wodonga, two additional fittings were performed using two and three campaigns to assess the impact of including more data.
+A detailed analysis of the prediction quality will be presented in this section and will focus on the ability of the model to predict mean losses and estimate prediction confidence intervals.
+In addition, a more traditional analysis using root-mean-square error and visual quality checks is presented in~\ref{appendix_A}.

 The results of the semi-physical model fitting can be seen in Table \ref{tab:semi-physical_model_fitting} and the model performance can be seen in Figs.~\ref{fig:qut_results_physical}, \ref{fig:mount_isa_results_physical}, and \ref{fig:wodonga_results_physical} for the QUT, Mount Isa, and Wondonga experiments, respectively.
 In these plots, each column of subplots shows a different experimental campaign, while each row represents a mirror with a different tilt.
 The black lines denote the predictions of the model from the first measurement onward, while the grey shaded areas indicate the two-standard-deviation prediction interval.
 The remaining lines denote the mean of nine reflectance measurements with the error bars denoting the sample standard deviation of this mean.
 The yellow shading denotes time periods used for fitting the model parameters.